ancasag/ensembleObjectDetection/README.md

 - [A fully annotated dataset]().
 - [A partially annotated dataset]().

-Using these datasets, we trained two YOLO models using the [Darknet framework](https://pjreddie.com/darknet/yolo/):
+Using these datasets, we trained YOLO models using the [Darknet framework](https://pjreddie.com/darknet/yolo/):
 - [Model trained using the fully annotated dataset]().
 - [Model trained with the labelled images of the partially annotated dataset]().
 - [Model trained with the partially annotated dataset using data distillation, all the transformations, and affirmative strategy]().